codelv/solarpi/readme.md

 # SolarPI

-Solarpi is a simple python app to do datalogging of the junctec battery monitor and helios solar chargers via bluetooth.
+Solarpi is a simple self-hosted python app to do datalogging of the Junctec battery monitor and Helios solar chargers via bluetooth.

 It's made for a raspberry pi should will work on any debian based system.